johndgiese/dotvim/README.md

     :BundleInstall

-If you setup Vundle correctly, this will now download all the plugins and you will be good to go!
+This should now download and install all the plugins! (note it may appear that there is an error on Vundle itself--this doesn't seem to matter)

 ### Optional